aminfdev/Social-Media-API/README.md

    npm start
    ```

 ### Usage

-Once the application is running, you can access the library interface in your web browser.
+To use the API, you can make HTTP requests to the various endpoints.

 ### API Endpoints